Replacement Barbless Hooks

 Replacement Barbless Hooks are necessary if you fish in the growing number of areas that allow spin fishing but require barbless hooks.
 Some areas require single hooks.
-Cover both bases with these replacement barbless hooks.
+Cover both bases with replacement single barbless hooks.

 When retrieved slowly, a spoon will wobble rather than spin, and the convex side of the spoon will face downwards most of the time.
 That causes the hook to face upwards most of the time, greatly reducing the chance of getting snagged on a rock or log.